manifold-systems/manifold/docs/articles/graphql.md

 # GraphQL Made Easy

 GraphQL has taken the API world by storm, due in no small part to its uniquely expressive API query language.
-But the language barrier separating it from Java poses a challenge to access it type-safely.
+But using it type-safely from Java poses a challenge, as language barriers tend to do.
 Fortunately the [GraphQL Manifold](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-graphql) eliminates the language divide to provide Java with unrestrained access to GraphQL.
 Here Scott McKinney demonstrates how this pioneering framework injects seamless GraphQL awareness into your Java project.